MASFactory: A Graph-centric Framework for Orchestrating LLM-Based Multi-Agent Systems with Vibe Graphing: Introduction

 To address these challenges, we present \textbf{MASFactory}, a composable orchestration framework for multi-agent systems with \textbf{Vibe Graphing} (illustrated in Figure~\ref{fig:vibegraphing}).
 Firstly, MASFactory introduces Vibe Graphing: users describe design intent in natural language, and the system compiles it into a readable, editable, and version-controlled structured intermediate representation, which is further compiled into an executable workflow.
 This process incorporates \emph{human-in-the-loop} interaction, allowing users to review, modify, and provide feedback through a visual interface.
-Secondly, MASFactory improves interoperability via Context Adapter that hides heterogeneity across different context sources.
+Secondly, MASFactory improves interoperability via a Context Adapter that hides heterogeneity across different context sources, and further supports multimodal message handling by representing image and PDF inputs as structured media assets.
 Thirdly, MASFactory improves reusability by providing configurable, reusable graph modules for common multi-agent collaboration patterns, enabling developers to quickly assemble workflows without repeatedly implementing structurally similar subgraphs.
-Beyond these, MASFactory provides a visualizer that supports visual inspection of workflow topology, runtime trace visualization, and human-in-the-loop interaction. \paragraph{Contributions.} (1) We propose \textbf{MASFactory}, a graph-centric MAS orchestration framework with reusable components, pluggable context management, delivering both natural-language workflow generation and consistent reproducible results.
-(2) We introduce \textbf{Vibe Graphing}, a human-in-the-loop approach that compiles natural-language intent into executable graphs, reducing implementation effort while achieving competitive performance with manually implemented workflows.
-(3) We reproduce five representative MASs with MASFactory, and demonstrate competitive performance on seven public benchmarks.
+Beyond these, MASFactory provides a visualizer that supports visual inspection of workflow topology, runtime trace visualization, and human-in-the-loop interaction.